AidanSky/file_encryption/readme.md

 Currently, main.rs is non-functioning as I am making several significant changes.
 In the future, I plan for this to be a secure web app. ogversion.rs is functioning, so you can use that if you would like in the meantime.

 **CURRENTLY NOT SECURE!!!
-DO NOT USE EITHER MAIN.RS OR OGVERSION.RS TO STORE ANYTHING THAT DEMANDS GENUINE SECURITY**
+DO NOT USE EITHER MAIN.RS OR OGVERSION.RS TO STORE ANYTHING THAT DEMANDS GENUINE SECURITY.
+OGVERSION.RS STORES BOTH THE KEY AND NONCE IN PLAINTEXT (BAD!!!)
+AND NEITHER ARE BATTLE-TESTED AT ALL!!!**

 ## Features